JHU HIT-COVID - CoronaNet Taxonomy Map

 ungroup

-hit %>% select(-type, -type_2, -type_sub_cat, -institution_status, -target_who_what, -count)) school
+school %>% select(-type, -type_2, -type_sub_cat, -institution_status, -target_who_what, -count))4.11 Nursing Homes

 The following code maps how HIT-COVID captures policies regarding restrictions of nursing homes to the CoronaNet taxonomy.